Haleshot/Haleshot.github.io/content/post/marimo/index.md

 Imagine a notebook where running a cell or tweaking a UI element automatically updates all affected parts of your code.
 That's marimo in action!
 It keeps your code and outputs in perfect harmony, like a well-orchestrated symphony of data and computations.

 But marimo isn't just about reactive execution.
-It's a multifaceted tool designed to address some of the most persistent pain points in the notebook ecosystem:
+It's a multi-faceted tool designed to address some of the most persistent pain points in the notebook ecosystem:

 1. **Consistency is king**: marimo ensures that your code, outputs, and program state are always in sync.
 No more hidden states or mysterious bugs!